thecreatorzx/rock-paper-scissor-lizard-spock_game/README.md

 - Select one amongst the five possible options.
 - The computer also selects one randomly.
 - Based on the rules (listed above) the winner is decided.

-* The points and added or subtracted from the total.
+- The points are added or subtracted from the total.
-* At start 10 points are given to each player.
+- At start 10 points are given to each player.
-* _Something happens when your score goes below 0, check it out_
+- _Something happens when your score goes below 0, check it out_

 ## Me